Politics of French Guiana: Key issues and players

 Politics in French Guiana are dominated by the Guianese Socialist Party, which has a close association with the Socialist Party in mainland France.

 A chronic issue affecting French Guiana is the influx of illegal immigrants and clandestine gold prospectors from Brazil and Suriname.
 The border between the department and Suriname is formed by the Maroni River, which flows through rain forest and is difficult for the Gendarmerie and the French Foreign Legion to patrol.

 There have been several phases launched by the French government to combat illegal gold mining in French Guiana, beginning with Operation Anaconda beginning in 2003, followed by Operation Harpie in 2008, 2009 and Operation Harpie Reinforce in 2010.
 Colonel François Müller, the commander of French Guiana's gendarme, believes these operations have been successful.
 However, after each operation ends, Brazilian miners, known as garimpeiros, return.
 Soon after Operation Harpie Reinforce began, an altercation took place between French authorities and Brazilian miners.
 On March 12, 2010, a team of French soldiers and border police were attacked while returning from a successful operation, during which "the soldiers had arrested 15 miners, confiscated three boats, and seized 617 grams of gold... currently worth about $22,317".
 Garimpeiros returned to retrieve the lost loot and colleagues.
 "The soldiers fired warning shots and rubber "flash balls" but the miners managed to retake one of their boats and about 500 grammes of gold.
 "The violent reaction by the garimpeiros can be explained by the exceptional take of 617 grammes of gold, about 20 percent of the quantity seized in 2009 during the battle against illegal mining", said Phillipe Duporge, the director of French Guiana's border police, at a press conference the next day."

 General Council of French Guiana

 The General Council of French Guiana is the deliberative executive assembly and is composed of 19 members who are elected by popular vote to serve six-year terms.
 It is led by the President of the General Council of French Guiana.

 Composition

 Regional Council of Guiana

 The Regional Council of French Guiana is the elected assembly or regional council and is composed of 31 members who are elected by popular vote to serve six-year terms.

 Composition

 Parliamentary representation

 Guiana elects two senators to the French Senate.
 The first woman to be elected to the Senate was Marie-Laure Phinéra-Horth in 2020.

 Current deputies

 Guiana also elects two deputies to the French National Assembly.
-The last elections were held in June 2007.
-The Walwari has one deputy, Christiane Taubira, and the PSG has one deputy, Chantal Berthelot, who defeated long-time UMP incumbent Léon Bertrand.
+The last elections were held in June 2022.
+The Decolonization and Social Emancipation Movement has one deputy, Jean-Victor Castor, and La France Insoumise has one deputy, Davy Rimane.